 “If your experiencing side effects just know its not you.
 Be patient with yourself and explain what’s happening to your lover”.

-Did I need to be on these drugs?
-Or should I have experienced the full force of the emotions I was having?
-I can tell that I needed a shoulder, and someone to just listen to my experiences.
-If I feel anxious or distressed now I use mindfulness technique’s including breath work to work through these feelings and self regulate.
-My advice is – if you are on or considering antidepressants feel into your body and assess whether you truly need to be on these drugs.
-If you need to be on antidepressants consider using them until such a time you have found alternatives to help manage your condition for example bodywork for pain and anxiety, mindfulness and breath work techniques, cognitive behavioural therapy, acupuncture, aromatherapy, exercise – walking clubs, developing explicit communication tools, diet and eating healthy.
+My advice – if you are on or considering antidepressants feel into your body and assess whether you truly need to be on these drugs.
+If you need to be on antidepressants consider using them until such a time you have found alternatives to help manage your condition for example bodywork for pain and anxiety, mindfulness and breath work techniques, a good psychologist or counsellor, cognitive behavioural therapy, acupuncture, aromatherapy, exercise – walking clubs, developing explicit communication tools, diet and eating healthy.
 There are many alternatives.
 Eventually you will need to confront your erotic being and awaken your body and genitals – you might want to consider talking to myself about this.

 Please do not suddenly stop or change your dose of antidepressant medication unless you have discussed this with your medical practitioner.
 If you suddenly stop antidepressant medication you may feel unpleasant physical/emotional side effects known as discontinuation syndrome.
 This blog article is not a substitute for your medical practitioner’s advice.
 Please use the information in this blog article to support a positive and healthy discussion with your medical practitioner.